-O .

-Items Measurement basis

-Net defined benefit plans Fair value of plan assets less

-present value of defined benefit

-obligation using key actuarial
+Items Measurement basis Net defined benefit plans Fair value of plan assets less present value of defined benefit obligation using key actuarial assumptions Fair value of land and transferable development rights using applicable market inputs

-assumptions

-Share based payments Fair value

-2.4.
-Use of estimates and judgements
+2.4 Use of estimates and judgements

-In preparing this consolidated financial statements, management has made judgements, estimates, and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+In preparing this consolidated financial statement, management has made judgements, estimates, and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.